The 6 Best Sprint Workouts For Beginners

 #2: Find a Track

 Since sprinting workouts for beginners, or anyone really, consist of short bursts of running, you don’t need a long route on which to perform these workouts.
-You want to find a very flat, even surface to complete your sprints on.
+You want to find a very flat, even surface to complete your sprint repetitions on.

 A 400-meter track is ideal.
-Here, you have the distances measured out for you, so you don’t need to worry about looking down at your watch and can just go.
+On a track, you have the distance measured out for you, so you don’t need to worry about looking down at your watch and can just go.

-Any flat surface will do if you don’t have access to a track.
-Just measure out your distances beforehand for a more efficient session.
+If you don’t have access to a track, any flat surface will do.
+Measure out your distances beforehand for a more efficient session.

 #3: Warm-Up